implicity-healthcare/technical-interviews/README.md

 ## Part 2: Focused Coding Challenge (90 minutes)
 ### Objective
-1. Develop a "Single Patient Vital Signs Display" component in Angular.
+1. Update the patient details modal view to include a "Vital Signs Display".In order to do that create a reusable component PatientVitalDisplayComponent.
 You will fetch data from provided API endpoints, display patient information, their latest vitals, and a historical trend for one vital sign.

-2. Ensure your UI elements (data display sections, labels, values) have a clean, consistent, and professional look.
-Use simple, well-organized CSS for this.
+2. Ensure your UI component (data display sections, labels, values) has a clean and consistent look.
 Focus on clarity and readability of the medical data.
-No complex UI library setup is required unless you are extremely fast with a preferred one (like Angular Material's CDK for basic structure).

-3. You will be working with data for a single, predefined patient (ID: pat123).
-Showcase how you are able to navigate through the code and request APIs to populate your frontend component.

 ### Available Endpoints
 **Get Patient Profile**